iomeanslife/basic_web_portal/README.md

 This is just an excersize for educational purposes, and in no way meant to be used in a production setting without serious rework for modern cyber security considerations.
 Please read the [License](#license) before use.

+## Requirements

+This project needs both `python3` and `sqlite` installed and accesable in CLI and python code.

 ## Usage

 After cloning the repo, run `main.py` with python in the command line of your choosing.
 The exact command depends on your operating system and development settings.